AliceO2Group/Monitoring/README.md

 | InfoLogger   | -         | `infologger`           | -                |
 | Flume        | UDP       | `flume`                | -                |

+Multiple backends may be used at the same time, URLs should be separated by `,` (comma).

 ### Sending metric

 ```cpp